secrethub/secrethub-cli/README.md

 db_password: LEYkTdMCksCVMc4X3gpYN0fk
 ```

-See the [getting started guide](https://secrethub.io/docs/getting-started/) for a more extensive introduction and check out  the [reference docs](https://secrethub.io/docs/reference/) for an overview of all commands.
+See the [getting started guide][getting-started] for a more extensive introduction and check out the [reference docs][reference-docs] for an overview of all commands.

 ## Installation

 Official distributions [are available][releases] for Linux, macOS, and Windows for both `386` (32-bit) and `amd64` (64-bit) architectures.

-Check out the [installation guide](https://secrethub.io/docs/getting-started/install) for detailed instructions on how to install the SecretHub CLI on your platform of choice.
+Check out the [installation guide][installation-guide] for detailed instructions on how to install the SecretHub CLI on your platform of choice.

 ## Development